botlabs-gg/yagpdb-docs-v2/content/docs/reference/custom-command-examples.md

 With YAGPDB's database system, I made a command to have users count from 0 and keep counting to the next number.
 Relatively simple command that involves database and type conversion.
-With YAGPDB's database system, I made a command to have users count from 0 and keep counting to the next number.
-Relatively simple command that involves database and type conversion.&#x20;

 Trigger type: `Regex` Trigger: `\A`

-`BE SURE TO RESTRICT THE COMMAND TO A SINGLE CHANNEL`&#x20;
+`BE SURE TO RESTRICT THE COMMAND TO A SINGLE CHANNEL`

 ```yag
 {{/* If you are not doing (no twice msg in a row)  or (role assignment for latest user)  you can remove counter_user and by extension everything to do with $lastUser*/}}